-Magento architects have the same core responsibilities as any other software architect — they describe and document a system at the component level, including the structure of the components, how they interact with each other, and the underlying principles governing their design and scalability.
+This is exactly what a Magento solutions specialist does.
+They describe and document a system at the component level, including the structure of the components, the way in which they interact, and the principles underlying their design and scalability.

 - Coming up with simple solutions to complex technical problems

-- Defining scope, estimating tasks, and providing support for developers
+- Defining the project scope, estimating tasks, and providing support for developers

-- Choosing the technologies, third-party integrations, and other solutions and components that are required to meet the business goals
+- Choosing the tech stack, third-party integrations, and other components required to meet the business goals

 - Creating scalable, maintainable, flexible, and well-documented architectural solutions and designs for Magento sites